robenkleene/design-references/cinema-4d/cinema-4d.md

 - `Hold 3 + click-and-drag`: Orbit
 - Hold shift to move snapped increments

+### Notes

-The three icons in the upper right of the main view do orbit, pan, and zoom.
+- The three icons in the upper right of the main view do orbit, pan, and zoom.
+- Orbit always rotates around the selected object

 ### Rotating